Bumper0417/e-shop-MS-Project-4/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
 - [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
 - [Javascript](https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my payment methods(Stripe API).
+- [Stripe](https://stripe.com/en-no) Used for accepting payments for feature upvotes.
 - [Bootstrap](https://getbootstrap.com/docs/4.4/) Used for styling of the webpage.
 - [Font-Awesome-Icons](https://fontawesome.com/icons?d=gallery&m=free) used for styling my navigation bar and some other sections.
 - [Jquery](https://en.wikipedia.org/wiki/JQuery) Used for manipulating the dom and for the Stripe API developement.